+Bus routes will be established under the direction of the Transportation Supervisor in accordance with the laws of the State of Michigan and the policies of the district.

+IV.
+NOTIFICATION REQUIREMENTS

+Students not riding the bus may be required to contact the driver the night before or at least one-half (1/2) hour before the bus is scheduled to pick him/her up in the morning.
+Students riding once in a while must give similar notice.

+V. BUS PASSES

-- b.
-Bus routes will be established under the direction of the Transportation Supervisor in accordance with the laws of the State of Michigan and the policies of the district. - F. Bus Passes: Students may ride another bus or change their stop only if they have a Bus Pass approved by the school office.
-Bus passes are approved only for emergency or daycare purposes.
-The student will be dropped off only at a regularly scheduled stop. - G. Childcare Stops: Childcare stops are permitted only if permanent.
-That is, the student's stop is determined to be at the babysitter's stop morning and/or evening on a consistent basis.
+Students may ride another bus or change their stop only if they have a Bus Pass approved by Transportation.
+Written permission will be required every time a student requests to ride a bus other than his/her own regular bus.
+The student will be dropped off only at a regularly scheduled stop.

+VI.
+CHILDCARE STOPS

+Childcare stops are permitted only if permanent.
+That is, the student's stop is determined to be at the baby-sitter's stop morning and/or evening on a consistent basis.
 Both the Transportation Department and the principal's office of the school must be notified of childcare arrangements.
+If there are changes for your normal transportation arrangements, a bus pass must be filled out and approved by Transportation for each occurrence.

+VII.
+OTHER

-If there are changes for your normal transportation arrangements, a bus pass must be filled out and approved by the school office for each occurrence. - H. Other: Students must obey the driver and the rules of the bus.
-The bus ride is considered part of the school day and students may have school and/or transportation consequences for inappropriate behavior. - I. Emergency Situations: The Transportation Supervisor and the School Principal will work together to resolve emergency situations.
+Students must obey the driver and the rules of the bus.
+The bus ride is considered part of the school day and students may have school and/or transportation consequences for inappropriate behavior.

+VIII.
+EMERGENCY SITUATIONS

+Resolutions of emergency situations can be determined by the Transportation Supervisor and the School Principal.

+ADOPTED: August 18, 1981 REVISED: September 14, 1981 REVISED: August 13, 1984 REVISED: November 11, 1985 REVISED: February 10, 1997 REVISED: January 8, 2001 REVISED: June 11, 2002